AI in Contract Management for Danish Culpa Liability

 Once a breach and fault are proven, the injured party may pursue remedies such as specific performance or damages.
 These damages may include the expectation interest (what the party would have gained if the contract was fulfilled) or the reliance interest (losses incurred during reliance on the contract).
 This framework anchors liability not only in language but in behavior—courts may even imply duties of honesty, disclosure, and care where contracts are silent or vague.

-Modern contract teams are mitigating these risks by using AI-powered drafting tools to maintain consistency in liability clauses and ensure contractual clarity.
-By standardizing care obligations across templates, these tools help prevent ambiguity that fuels culpa-based disputes later in performance or review phases.
+Modern contract teams are mitigating these risks with ClearContract’s Contract Drafting module, which generates contracts from approved templates with consistent liability clauses and conditional clause logic.
+By standardizing care obligations across templates, the module prevents ambiguity that fuels culpa-based disputes later in performance or review phases.

 “In Danish contract law, culpa acts as an invisible standard of fairness—silently guiding how accountability is assigned when duties are breached.”